What You Need To Do Now To Save On Expensive Repairs Later

 1. Plumbing - Inside and Outside

 Plummeting temperatures can freeze the water in your pipes.
 The expansion inside can cause the pipes to burst, resulting in a flood inside your home.
-Here are some tips to avoid this from happening to you.
+Here are some ways to avoid this from happening to you.

 - Insulate the Pipes